Schools' Outreach from the Geffrye

 Choose from a one-off session for your own class or whole-school immersive experience with the Museum in Residence model.

-Download a copy of Museum in Residence and one-off sessions for more details.
+Download a copy of our flyer for more details.

 Our outreach offer

 1. Museum in Residence:

 The Geffrye Museum will set up ‘home’ in your school over a number of days allowing every pupil to visit the Museum in Residence in their own school.
 We can deliver whole-school topics or differentiate themes for different year groups.

 Choose relevant time periods or themes from below for each class taking part.

 - Tudor & Stuart

 - Victorian & Edwardian